yutongwangBIT/SP-Loop/README.md

 # SP-Loop
-## A robust and effienct loop closure detection approach for hybrid terrestrial and aerial vehicles (HyTAVs)
+## A Robust and Efficient Loop Closure Detection Approach for Hybrid Ground/Aerial Vehicles

 Our system is developed on the basis of the state-of-the-art [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion), which contains visual-inertial odometry (vins_estimator), pose graph optimization, and loop closure detection (loop_fusion).
 In this work, our proposed loop closure detection approach is used to replace VINS-Loop to improve robustness against viewpoint changes.
 The flow diagram, illustrating three main stages and the pipeline, is shown as below:.